abulho/Surf_Prediction/README.md

 The above figure, shows that the model had learned to pick up on the wave height predictions at the onshore location(Ocean Beach), based on offshore buoy data, to a certain degree of accuracy.
 The root mean square error for the model is 0.3 m.
 The wave heights in the data range from ~ 1 m to ~ 8 m with a mean of ~ 3 m.

+In order to see how the model perfoms on more recent data, I predicted two 7 days periods in early January.
+First figure below shows the model predictions and actual observation for a 7 day period from Jan 07 - 2018 to Jan  10 - 2018.
+The second figure below shows the model predictions and actual observation for a 7 day period from Jan 23 - 2018 to Jan 30 - 2018.
+From both figures, it can be seen that the model is doing a OK job at predicting the wave heights at Ocean Beach.